AshFahim/Vehicle-Accessories-Inventory-Shop/README.md

 7. Run migrations: `php artisan migrate`
 8. Start the development server: `php artisan serve`
 9. Access the application in your browser: `http://localhost:8000`
+10. Create database with MySQL if any error is shown

 ## Contributing